signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="NumberOfApplicationThreads"></a>
 ### Number of Application Threads

-A -tN argument can be used to specify a number of application threads.
+The -tN command lilne argument can be used to specify a number of application threads.
 This argument should be combined with an -Emode argument (see [Execution Mode](#user-content-executionmode) command line examples above).

 ### Input Reuse

-An -nN argument can be used to specify input reuse, where N indicates the number of times each session found within input packet flow should be reused.
+The -nN command line argument can be used to specify input reuse, where N indicates the number of times each session found within input packet flow should be reused.
 Inputs are reused by slightly modifying UDP port and SSRC values to avoid session duplication (look for "nReuseInputs" in  <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).
 This argument should be combined with an -Emode argument (see [Execution Mode](#user-content-executionmode) command line examples above).